Academic Honesty Policy

 Review of the Academic Honesty Policy

-This policy will be reviewed and updated annually by the St. Mary’s Catholic School community.
+This policy, written March 17, 2017 by Robin Rooks, Pam Tuskey and Betsy Henning, will be reviewed and updated annually by the St. Mary’s Catholic School community.

 Academic Honesty Agreement